Python SDK tutorial

 Data Structure

-This data structure was defined for this tutorial, and has no bearing on how DocAI performs its tasks.
-The structure exists to collate DocAI results to their respective file_id.
+This data structure was defined for this tutorial, and has no bearing on how Zuva performs its tasks.
+The structure exists to collate Zuva results to their respective file_id.
 This data in practice will likely be saved in a database, from where the results can be obtained.
 However, for this tutorial, we are setting this in-memory.

 1